adamisom/clipforge/docs/PHASE_2_IMPLEMENTATION_PLAN.md

 ### Multi-Clip Behavior

 - **Append to end** by default (new clips added sequentially)
+- **Drag-and-drop zones** at beginning and end of timeline for prepend/append
 - **Clips snap together** (no gaps between clips)
 - **Timeline positions calculated dynamically** from clip order
 - **Auto-play across clips** (continuous playback)
+- **Timeline auto-resizes** to accommodate total duration of all clips
+  - Videos ≤30s total: 50px/second (nice spacing)
+  - Videos >30s total: compress to fit in ~1500px max width

 ### Split Behavior